-Social Security Disability Insurance (SSDI) is basically an emergency health insurance to those unable to work due to a medical condition, which includes a disability.
-SSDI helps those who have worked long enough to have paid sufficient Social Security taxes to qualify.
-Applicants should be sure to be honest and thorough in explaining their condition.
-Patience is required when filling out the several forms and talking to different people.
-A doctor’s written statement could help, and some may find it helpful to hire a disability lawyer.
+Social Security Disability Insurance (SSDI) is emergency health insurance for those who can’t work because of a medical condition that includes a disability.
+SSDI helps those who have not paid into the Social Security system because they haven’t worked or haven’t worked enough to have paid sufficient Social Security taxes to qualify.
+Applicants must fill out several forms, and should be sure to be honest and thorough in explaining their condition.
+A doctor’s written statement may help.
+Some may find it helpful to hire a disability lawyer.

 Supplemental Security Income Disability Program

-This supplementary income is offered through Social Security and pays based on financial need.
-The program is designed to help the elderly and people with disabilities who have little or no income.
-SSI provides cash for expenses like food, clothing, and shelter.
-Participants receive checks on a monthly basis, and payment amounts vary by state.
-The money comes from tax revenues, not Social Security.
+Supplemental Security Income pays based on financial need.
+The program, overseen by Social Security, is designed to help people who are elderly or have disabilities and little or no income.
+SSI pays for expenses like food, clothing and shelter.
+Participants get monthly checks.
+Payment amounts vary by state and individual situations.

-We’re not talking lavish amounts of money, though every little bit helps.
-Disability rates vary depending on the condition and family status.
-In 2021 a 50% disabled veteran who is married with one child receives $1,056 per month.
-A veteran with 70% disability of a leg who is married with two children can receive $1,717 per month.
+Rates vary depending on the condition and family status.
+Level of disability is ranked by the VA from 10% to 100%.
+In 2021 a 50% disabled veteran who is married with one child received $1,056 a month.
+A veteran with 70% disability of a leg and married with two children received $1,717 a month.
 The VA provides a disability calculator to help determine your benefit.